ki11e6/workhub/README.md

 ### Microservices

+1. **API Gateway**:
+   - Acts as the entry point to the microservices.
+   - Handles communication between the client and the various microservices.

+2. **Notification Service**:
+   - Sends email notifications for key events (e.g., account confirmation, gig purchases, order completions).
+   - Email notifications are the only form of notification used in this application.

+3. **Authentication Service**:
+   - Manages user authentication.
+   - Supports login via email and username.
-- **User Service**: Handles user registration, authentication, and management.
+   - Handles account registration and user login.

+4. **User Service**:
+   - Manages both **buyers** and **sellers** profiles.
+   - Users are created as buyers by default, with the option to become sellers.

+5. **Gig Service**:
+   - Handles CRUD operations for gigs (create, retrieve, update, delete).
+   - Integrates with **Elasticsearch** for powerful search functionality.

+6. **Chat Service**:
-- **Gig Service**: Manages gig creation, editing, listing, and searching.
+   - Manages messaging between buyers and sellers for communication.

+7. **Order and Payment Service**:
-- **Order Service**: Processes orders, including purchases of gigs and custom offers.
+   - Handles the purchasing of gigs and custom offers.
-- **Payment Service**: Integrates with payment gateways to handle transactions.
+   - Integrated with **Stripe** for payment processing.
-- **Notification Service**: Sends notifications via email, SMS, or platform messages.
+   - Manages orders and payments in a unified service for simplicity.

+8. **Reviews and Ratings Service**:
+   - Allows buyers to rate sellers and sellers to rate buyers after transactions.

 ### Technologies